The story of Russia's last Imperial Family, beginning where other novels come to a devastatingly sad close: the family's execution on July 17, 1918.

 I've lost count of the hours I spent researching the different conspiracy theories, perusing diary entries, reading articles and non-fiction accounts, studying floor plans, and so on.
 There's so much information - and much of it conflicting - about the downfall of Russia's last Imperial Family.
 I tried to remain true to fact wherever I could.

-With that being said, Saving Anastasia is very much a work of fiction full of speculation and my own version of a 'happily ever after' for Anastasia Romanov.
-You could categorize this story as 'alternate history".
+With that being said, Saving Anastasia is very much a work of fiction full of speculation and my own version of a 'happily ever after' for Anastasia Romanov,

 2. What inspired you to write an Anastasia Romanov retelling?